 We choose the best guide for your tour in Bhutan they are friendly speak good English and give you all details about the country.
 All guides are licensed by the Tourism Council of Bhutan after training only.
 Our guides speak good English and if you are looking for French, Japanese, Chinese, Italian, and German-speaking guides can also be arranged at extra cost.
 And we carefully choose only skilled with a good attitude and knowledgeable guides for working with our guests.
 This’s one of the main reasons travelers book their holiday with us.

-We are happy to arrange a Bhutan tour and welcome all Gay and lesbian travelers from the world.
+We are happy to arrange a Bhutan travel package and welcome all Gay and lesbian travelers from the world.
 Like most Asian, Bhutanese also think that whatever that happens in their private area, and the one that emerges from the different cultural background is not the general concerns.
 We suggest you don’t expose your intimate relations in the public it’s not good culturally.
 But just holding each other hands by the same gender while walking and hugging are ok in Bhutan.
 The Bhutanese people also hold each other hands sometimes just to show their love as friends, brothers, or sisters.
 The LGBT’s right is also been legalized by the National Assembly in 2019.

 Read some of the most frequently asked questions about Bhutan

 Where is Bhutan?

 The small landlocked country in Asia lies at the eastern Himalayas between India and China.
 The landscape ranges from subtropical plains and forests in the South to subalpine forests and snowy mountains in the North.
 Bhutan a Buddhist country and you can find that many monasteries. the country is also known as the last stronghold of Mahayana Buddhism.